 Al-Pac focuses on long-term relationship building.
-There are many aspects to this: education and training opportunities, investment, sensitive site protection, and when needed, culturally appropriate agreements.
+There are many aspects to this: education and training opportunities, investment, sensitive site protection and mutually agreed upon culturally appropriate agreements.
 Relationship building leads to trust between the company and the communities which then provides a solid footing for discussion about how best to protect values.
 The process for understanding each community's values and then determining a mitigation strategy depends on several things.